 If you’re looking for the top scuba diving destinations in the Caribbean, you’re in the right place.
-With so many countries and islands to choose from it can be overwhelming trying to pick just one, so we’re narrowing it down to scuba diving around Caribbean islands.
+With so many countries and islands to choose from it can be overwhelming trying to pick just one.
+We’re narrowing it down to scuba diving around Caribbean islands.

 Whether your ideal dive holiday includes sharks galore or off-the-beaten-track Caribbean authenticity, one of these 12 islands will definitely catch your eye!

 For those who like a hassle-free approach to dive travel, Roatán offers some of the best Caribbean dive resorts.
 Roatán, alongside similarly popular Utila, is part of the Bay Islands off the coast of Honduras.

 Like a number of the other islands on this list, Roatán is located on the Mesoamerican Barrier Reef System.
 It’s the second largest barrier reef in the world, with an abundance of incredible marine life to discover.
 The island offers a vast array of corals sprawled across shallow reefs and deep walls.
 Critter hunters will love searching for seahorses amongst other macro creatures.

 Fans of big underwater life won’t be disappointed, though.
 Whale sharks are known to visit the island between February-April and August-October.
 Wreck lovers must not miss the El Aguila.

 If liveaboard travel is more your style, the Roatán Aggressor allows you to explore the best of both Roatán and Utila.
 This includes offshore sites Coco’s Sea Mount and Cayos Cochinos.
 These are considered some of the best sites in the area but aren’t usually covered by land-based operators.